NVIDIA/warp/docs/modules/functions.rst

    Construct a quaternion representing a rotation of angle radians around the given axis.

+.. function:: quat_from_matrix(m: mat33) -> quat

+   Construct a quaternion from a 3x3 matrix.

 .. function:: quat_inverse(q: quat) -> quat

    Compute quaternion conjugate.